Hidetoshi Nakata

+Hidetoshi Nakata, OSSI (中田 英寿, Nakata Hidetoshi) is a Japanese former professional footballer who played as a midfielder.
+Considered one of the best talents to come from an Asian Football Confederation (AFC) country in the late 1990s and early 2000s, Nakata became the first ever AFC player to be nominated for the Ballon d'Or.

 Nakata began his professional career in 1995 and won the Asian Football Confederation Player of the Year award in 1997 and 1998, the Scudetto with Roma in 2001, played for Japan in three World Cup tournaments (1998, 2002 and 2006) and competed in the Olympics twice (1996 and 2000).
 In 2005, he was made the Knight of the Order of the Star of Italian Solidarity, one of Italy's highest honors, for improving the country's image overseas.
 Nakata has also been involved in fashion, regularly attending runway shows and wearing designer clothing.

-Nakata announced his retirement at age 29 on 3 July 2006, after a ten-year career that included seven seasons in the Italian Serie A and a season in the English Premier League.
+Nakata announced his retirement at the age of 29 on 3 July 2006, after a ten-year career that included seven seasons in the Italian Serie A and a season in the English Premier League.
 In March 2004, Pelé named Nakata in his FIFA 100, a list of the top living footballers at the time.
-Nakata was the only Japanese, and one of only two Asian footballers to be named on the list.
-In 2018, Nakata was added as an icon to the Ultimate Team on the FIFA video game FIFA 18.
+Nakata was one of only two Asian footballers on the list.

 Club career

 Early career

-Nakata began his professional career at age 18 in 1995, with J1 League side Bellmare Hiratsuka (now Shonan Bellmare).
-He played many matches as offensive midfielder from first season and the club won the champions in 1995 Asian Cup Winners' Cup first Asian title in club history.
-At the final against Al-Talaba, he scored a winning goal in the 81st minute.
-From 1996, he became a regular player and he was selected J.League Best XI in 1997.
+Nakata began his professional career at the age of 18 in 1995, with J1 League side Bellmare Hiratsuka (now Shonan Bellmare).
+He played many matches as an attacking midfielder from his first season and the club won the 1995 Asian Cup Winners' Cup, the first Asian title in the club's history.
+In the final against Al-Talaba, he scored the winning goal in the 81st minute.
+From 1996, he became a regular player and he was selected for the J.League Best XI in 1997.
 After the 1998 World Cup in France, Nakata was signed by Perugia in Italy's Serie A for 4 million U.S. dollars, becoming the second Japanese player ever to appear in the Italian top league after Kazuyoshi Miura had done it for Genoa four years earlier.
 In his first season in Italy, Nakata scored 10 goals, his single-season highest total.